 1. Mistake #1 - Failing to Make an Estate Plan

-When it comes to basic estate planning, I've found that many people simply avoid it.
-The typical reasons why range from fear of death, to misperceived expensive costs, to complicated family situations.
-Suffice it to say that without an estate plan in place, you'll be leaving your loved ones in the dark, and they'll end up spending thousands of dollars that you thought you saved by not creating an estate plan figuring out what to do for you if you become disabled and what to do for themselves after you die.
-Avoid this #1 estate planning mistake.
-Begin your planning early, while you still have your wits about you, and then review and update your estate plan frequently to insure that it will work the way you intended when it's actually needed.
+When it comes to estate planning, many people simply chose to avoid it.
+The typical reasons why people avoid planning range from fear of death, to sticker shock about the cost, to complicated family situations.
+Yet without an estate plan, you'll be leaving your loved ones in the dark.
+As a result, they'll end up spending thousands of dollars that you thought you had saved by not creating an estate plan when they have to figure out what to do for you if you become incapacitated and what to do for themselves after you die.
+Instead, begin your planning early, while you still have your wits about you and can make informed decisions.

 3. Mistake #3 - Failing to Fund Your Revocable Living Trust

-When it comes to basic estate planning, I see this mistake over and over again - people who don't understand the importance of funding their revocable living trust.
+Unfortunately, many people who create trusts don't understand the importance of funding them with their assets.
 If you've taken the time and spent the money to create a revocable living trust, then make sure you also take the time to retitle your assets into the name of the trust.
-Otherwise the unfunded assets will end up in a court-supervised guardianship if you become mentally disabled, and they'll have to go through probate after you die.
+Otherwise the unfunded assets will end up in a court-supervised guardianship if you become mentally incapacitated and they'll have to go through probate after you die.
 Instead, take the time to fund your assets into your trust and update the beneficiaries of your life insurance and retirement accounts.
-Otherwise, you'll have committed this #3 estate planning mistake and your estate plan will only be worth the paper it's written on.
+Otherwise, your estate plan won't be worth much more than the paper it's written on.

 4. Mistake #4 - Choosing the Wrong Fiduciaries

-When it comes to basic estate planning, this is another common mistake I see over and over again - people who choose the wrong people or institutions to serve as their Personal Representatives, Successor Trustees, Attorneys in Fact, and/or Health Care Agents.
+Another common mistake that estate planning attorneys see over and over again is clients who choose the wrong people or institution to serve as their Personal Representatives, Successor Trustees, Attorneys in Fact, and Health Care Agents.
 Choosing the right fiduciaries for your estate plan is just as important as creating the plan in the first place, since your plan won't work as you intended if your fiduciaries aren't capable of doing the jobs you've given to them.
-Avoid this #4 estate planning mistake by working with your estate planning attorney to choose the right people or corporate fiduciary for all of the jobs required in your estate plan.
+Instead, work with your estate planning attorney to choose the right people or corporate fiduciary for all of the jobs required in your estate plan.